MachikaYamauchi/Bench_Bakery/README.md

 - Sign out from the admin page (I add the sign out after the project finished.)
 - Responsive on all screen sizes so that shoppers can access the e-commerce webite from any gadget

+### Back-end
+- All data of listing products on the homepage are needed to be in JSON format with appropriate interfaces defined

 ### Marketing
 - SEO friendly to gain a higher rank in the search results